spheresh/drupal-scaffold-docker/README.md

 docker scaffold files to work with a `composer.json` file.

-It is required that the vendor directory be placed in its default location at the project root and that the webroot directory name is `html`.
+It is required that the vendor directory be placed in its default location at the project root and that the webroot directory name is in the composer file.
 `drupal-scaffold-docker` will generate a `docker` folder along with several controller files (see detailed documentation) in your project root.
 Currently the package will only install whenever the `drupal/core` package is installed